-Willis “Bing” Davis, is a celebrated artist, teacher and cultural leader.
-Founder and Director of SHANGO (Center for the study of African-American Art and Culture), Davis has had an illustrious record as an artist and curator with numerous solo exhibitions, awards and recognitions.
+A celebrated artist, teacher and cultural leader, Willis "Bing" Davis is the Founder and Director of SHANGO (Center for the Study of African-American Art and Culture).
+He has had a distinguished career as an artist and curator participating in a number of solo exhibitions and receiving many awards and recognitions.
 His vibrant work can be found all over the world, including the U.S. embassy in Ghana.

 Since the 1970s, David T. Smith has impressed with his amazing craftsmanship for Reproduction Museum Quality 18th & 19th Century Furniture, Pottery, and Handmade Kitchens.
 Explore the world of David T. Smith with a collection of work chosen by the artist himself.

 Equestrian Bronzes by Lynda Sappington

 The Photography of Marshall Miller

 Sculpture by Neale Murray